earezza/Genomics-Pipelines/Process-NGS-RawReads/README.md

 >virutalenv ngsENV
 >source ngsENV/bin/activate
 >pip install -r cc_requirements.txt

+Example .sh scripts are also provided as templates for running on ComputeCanada or HPC platforms.

 ___
 ## Reference Genome Files
 Bowtie2 <a href="https://bowtie-bio.sourceforge.net/bowtie2/manual.shtml">genome index files</a>  for alignment (on right under Indexes).
 Alternatively, you can download from <a href="https://support.illumina.com/sequencing/sequencing_software/igenome.html">iGenomes.</a>